dennisluo1/GameProject/proposal.md

-# Superman Vs Kryponite
+# Superman Vs Kryptonite

 [screenshot]

-## What is Superman Vs Kryponite?
+## What is Superman Vs Kryptonite?

 Superman Vs Kryponite is a game similar to Flappy Bird.
 However this is a game where Superman must fly through a obstacle course where he must avoid kryponite which is his biggest weakness.
 The game is simply played with the user pressing down on the spacebar to keep Superman afloat.